[Contents]

 2 Remarks

 It is very useful to notice that R (the radius of the wire) does not appear in the expressions for the field outside the wire.
-The only thing that matters is the total current.
+The only thing that matters is the total current, and the inverse distance from the center of the wire.

 3 Stokes’s Theorem and Ampère’s Law